DataBiosphere/terra-cli/README.md

-  auth       Retrieve and manage user credentials. bq         Call bq in the Terra workspace. config     Configure the CLI. cromwell   Generate a cromwell config in workspace ai notebook. gcloud     Call gcloud in the Terra workspace. git        Call git in the Terra workspace. group      Manage groups of users.
+  auth       Retrieve and manage user credentials. bq         Call bq in the Terra workspace. config     Configure the CLI. cromwell   cromwell Generate a Cromwell configuration file. gcloud     Call gcloud in the Terra workspace. git        Call git in the Terra workspace. group      Manage groups of users.